Identity Providers

 • Click Applications in the left menu and then click on Applications

-• Click Create App Intergration
+• Click Create App Integration

 • Fill in the form with the following values and click Next